maxvisser/rocketchat.github.io/_posts/2017/05/2017-05-24-announcing-zapier-integration.md

 The input field should be the message from Rocket.Chat's event and the find should be the value "!calendar[:space:]".

-Click the blue "Continue" button and, on the next screen, click the blue "Create & Continue" to verify it correctly removes the "!calendar" text.
+Click the blue "Continue" button.
+On the next screen, click the blue "Create & Continue" to verify it correctly removes the "!calendar" text.

 Once that is successful, then click the gray "Add a step" button.

-Since we are going to connect Google Calendar, search for calendar and then select Google Calendar.
+Since we are going to connect Google Calendar, search for and select Google Calendar.

 ![](https://cdn-my.konecty.com/rest/image/outer/1/750/rocketchat/BlogPost/28/images/google-calendar.png?)
 Since we are wanting to create a new event via a message, select the "Quick Add Event" action and then click the blue "Save + Continue" button.